lcano8/Codepath/Week7/README.md

   - [ ] GIF Walkthrough:
     - [Link 1](https://github.com/lcano8/Codepath/blob/master/Week7/Authenticated%20Stored%20Cross-Site%20Scripting%20via%20Image%20Filename.gif)
   - [ ] Steps to recreate:
-  - Download a JPG file (any picture)
+  - Download a JPG file (any picture).
-  - Upload file onto media tab
+  - Upload file onto media tab.
   - Rename file to <img src=a onerror=alert('*')>, fill in '' with desired result.
   - After an admin clicks on the image, the result should show as a GIF.
   - [ ] Affected source code: